 The Loire Valley is a flat region offering pleasant biking trails along the Loire River and its tributaries.
-Many of the Loire valley castles are quite close to each other and easily reachable by bike so this is a great way to get outside and see the best of the region.
+Many of the Loire Valley castles are quite close to each other and easily reachable by bike so this is a great way to get outside and see the best of the region.

-Biking A long the Loire River - ©David Darrault
+Biking along the Loire River - ©David Darrault

-The Loire Gastronomy
+The Loire Valley Cuisine

-You can learn more about the fouées, the rillettes or poires tapées checking the Loire Gastronomy page.
+You can learn more about the fouées, the rillettes or poires tapées checking the Loire Valley Gastronomy page.

 Rillettes de Tours - ©Stevens Frémont